texastribune/donations/README.md

 Run `make backing`.
 This will start RabbitMQ and Redis.
 Run `make interactive`.
 This will drop you into the Flask app.

-Run `python3 app.py`.
+Run `yarn run dev`.
 You should then be able to interact with the app at `local.texastribune.org:80`
 ```
 # flower -A app.celery --port=5555 --address=0.0.0.0    # monitoring
 C_FORCE_ROOT=True celery -A app.celery worker --loglevel=INFO &